Jonathan Schneer: Honors and awards

 Schneer has been a Whiting Fellow and a fellow of the American Council of Learned Societies.
-More recently he has been a Beaufort Scholar at St. John’s College, Cambridge University, a Christensen Visiting Fellow at St. Catherine’s College, Oxford University, and the Helen Cam Visiting Scholar at Girton College, Cambridge.
+In the UK, he has been a Beaufort Scholar at St. John’s College, Cambridge University, a Christensen Visiting Fellow at St. Catherine’s College, Oxford University, the Helen Cam Visiting Scholar at Girton College, Cambridge and, most recently, the Overbrook Visiting Fellow at University College, Oxford.

 New Statesman and The Irish Times both chose The Balfour Declaration as a book of the year.
 That book also won a 2010 National Jewish Book Award.
+His book, The Lockhart Plot: Love, Betrayal, Assassination and Counter-Revolution in Lenin’s Russia, was shortlisted for the 2021 Pushkin House Literary Prize.
 The BBC History Magazine listed both The Balfour Declaration and Ministers of War as a book of the month.